-Bernard Madoff, who masterminded Ponzi scheme that cost billions, dies
+Bernard Madoff, mastermind of vast Wall Street Ponzi scheme, dies at 82

 As his success grew, Mr. Madoff became increasingly fawned on and, by his design, elusive — so that no one would detect the fraudulent operation that, at some point, he began running on the side.
 Mr. Madoff dated his scheme to 1992, while government investigators traced its beginning to the 1980s.
 Other accounts suggested that it started even earlier.

 Mr. Madoff did not advertise.
 Rather that lassoing prospective investors, he turned many away.
-He had correctly discerned that the fewer clients he accepted, the more desirable his services would appear.
+He had discerned that the fewer clients he accepted, the more desirable his services would appear.

 There “was a myth that he created around him that everything was so special, so unique, that it had to be secret,” said Wiesel, whose Elie Wiesel Foundation for Humanity lost $15 million, in public remarks.

 Former employees recalled the militaristic authority Mr. Madoff exerted over his office.
 Workspaces were to be kept spotlessly clean.
-The decor, on his order, featured black and gray tones described as “icily cold modern.”
+The decor, on his order, featured black and gray tones described by one visitor as “icily cold modern.”

 At the same time, Mr. Madoff sought to project authenticity, emphasizing the family-run nature of his business, which included his sons, his brother, Peter B. Madoff, and other relatives.
 Mr. Madoff adopted a reassuring motto: “The owner’s name is on the door.”